Please contact us if you have a problem which has not been covered by these FAQs. We will endeavour to help you with your legal issues.

-The process of mediation may seem confusing for quite a few people, especially as it is compulsory in a minority of cases.
+The process of mediation may seem confusing, especially as it is compulsory in a minority of cases.
 However mediation can assist you in many ways since we can inform you of legal issues and help resolve disputes between your family.
 Here are some FAQs explaining the process of family mediation and the people it can assist.

 Though cases tend to be about a couple and their children and possibly the children’s grandparents, friends of the family are welcome to attend if they feel they have something to add to the case.